berislavlopac/unclogger/docs/index.md

 ### Configuration

 The logger can be configured using the special attribute `config`.
-This can be used for configuring additional functionality, e.g. when [handling sensitive data](sensitive.md).
+This can be used for configuring additional functionality.

 !!!
 Example